-Critical in the BNP approach to SSPs is the estimation of prior's parameters, namely $(\alpha,\theta)$ under the PYP prior.
-Two approaches for estimating $(\alpha,\theta)$ are: i) the hierarchical Bayes or fully Bayes approach, which relies on estimates obtained from the posterior distribution of $(\alpha,\theta)$ with respect to a suitable prior specification; ii) the empirical Bayes approach, which relies on estimates obtained by maximizing, with respect to $(\alpha,\theta)$, the marginal likelihood of the observable sample.
-The empirical Bayes approach is the most used in practice \citep{Lij(07),Fav(09),Deb(15)}, though no provable guarantees have been established for empirical Bayes estimates of the parameter $(\alpha,\theta)$.
-In particular, the lack of a theoretical understanding of the hierarchical Bayes approach and the empirical Bayes approach has precluded clear guidelines for choosing among them.
-Here, we consider both the approaches, and we investigate their properties of Bayesian consistency.
-Under moderate misspecification, we find that the empirical Bayes estimator of $(\alpha,\theta)$ converges to a limit that is interpretable in terms of the true data generating mechanism.
-When the model is correct, we find that: i) both the the empirical Bayes estimator and the hierarchical Bayes estimator of $\alpha$ are consistent; ii) $\theta$ can not be tested or estimated consistently, because of a curious anti-concentration result.
+Critical in the BNP approach to SSPs under the PYP prior is the estimation of the prior's parameters $(\alpha,\theta)$.
+Two approaches for estimating $(\alpha,\theta)$ are: i) the hierarchical Bayes or fully Bayes approach, which relies on the posterior distribution of $(\alpha,\theta)$ with respect to a suitable prior specification; ii) the empirical Bayes approach, which relies on maximizing, with respect to $(\alpha,\theta)$, the (marginal) likelihood of the observed sample.
+The empirical Bayes approach is the most used in practice \citep{Lij(07),Fav(09),Deb(15)}, though no provable guarantees have been established for empirical Bayes estimates of $(\alpha,\theta)$.
+The lack of a theoretical understanding of the hierarchical Bayes approach and the empirical Bayes approach has precluded clear guidelines for choosing among them.
+Here, we investigate their properties of Bayesian consistency.
+Under moderate misspecification, we find that the empirical Bayes estimator of $(\alpha,\theta)$ converges to a limit that is interpretable in terms of the ``true" data generating mechanism.
+In particular, when the model is correct, we find that: i) both the empirical Bayes estimator and the hierarchical Bayes estimator of $\alpha$ are consistent; ii) $\theta$ can not be tested or estimated consistently, because of a curious anti-concentration result.
 Under the hierarchical Bayes approach, we characterize the large sample asymptotic behavior of the posterior distribution of the parameter $(\alpha,\theta)$; we find that the limiting posterior distribution of $\theta$ depends on the prior, thus particular caution should be used.
 As for $\alpha$, we prove a weak form of the Bernstein-von Mises theorem, finding its contraction rates.